Konnect Entertainment

-Konnect Entertainment (Korean: 커넥트 엔터테인먼트; stylized as KONNECT Entertainment) is an independent South Korean entertainment company founded on June 5, 2019 by Kang Daniel.
-The company is based in the Gangnam District of Seoul in South Korea.
-As of September 2021, Konnect fully manages solo artists Kang Daniel, Chancellor, and Yuju while domestically managing solo artist CL.
-It is also home to dance crew We Dem Boyz (WDBZ).
+Konnect Entertainment (Korean: 커넥트 엔터테인먼트; stylized as KONNECT Entertainment) was an independent South Korean entertainment company founded on June 5, 2019 by Kang Daniel.
+The company was based in the Gangnam District of Seoul in South Korea.
+It previously managed solo artists Kang Daniel, Chancellor, and Yuju.
+It was also home to dance crew We Dem Boyz (WDBZ).

 History

+2019–2020: Founding and beginnings

 Konnect Entertainment was founded on June 5, 2019 as a one-man agency for and by Kang Daniel.
 The name "Konnect" is a fusion of the words "Korea" and "connect", which reveals his goal to connect Korea to the rest of the world through his future activities.

-Immediately after the disbandment of project boy group Wanna One, it was revealed that Kang was in a legal dispute with his former agency due to the transfer of his exclusive contract rights to third parties without his prior consent.
+Immediately after the disbandment of temporary boy group Wanna One, it was revealed that Kang was in a legal dispute with his former agency due to the transfer of his exclusive contract rights to third parties without his prior consent.
 This dispute resulted in his six-month hiatus from the entertainment industry until the Seoul Central District Court ruled in his favor, allowing the suspension of his contract.
 This ruling meant that he could pursue individual entertainment activities without any interference from his former agency.
 After receiving help from multiple experts as well as his lawyers, Kang established both KD Corporation Ltd. and Konnect Entertainment.
 A representative from the agency revealed that:

 "Kang decided to go in the direction of establishing a one-man agency after considering every possible angle in terms of what agency structure would best suit his long-term activities.
 His decision was also heavily influenced by the fact that he wanted to return to his fans, who had waited for a long time, as quickly as possible."

 During the comeback show for his second EP that aired on Mnet and M2 channels, Kang revealed that his dance team at Konnect Entertainment partially consists of friends that he has known since before his debut.
 As for KD Corporation Ltd., plans to branch out into various business directions in the future were announced.
 In February 2020, a cafe on the first floor of Konnect Entertainment's building in the Gangnam District of Seoul called Cafe de Konnect officially opened for business.
 It held a fan-only event on February 19 and 20 before opening to the public on the following day.
 The fan event allowed 100 fans to claim a free drink after showing their membership card from Kang's official fancafe on a first-come, first-served basis.
 In the same month, Kakao Friends released a limited-edition beverage and dessert menu as part of its collaboration line with Kang for three cafes including Cafe de Konnect.